 - Use 3D charts only if a Z axis is very important to show your data type.

-Let's imagine that you must have a 3D chart with a Z axis (see Figure 1).
+Let's imagine that you must have a 3D chart with a Z axis, as shown in Figure 1, below.

 Figure 1: Chart with Z axis